lukagrbcic/AutoPhotonicsLab/README.md

 2. Emissivity Curves Script:
    - This script simulates the emissivity curves in the same way that the parameters are simulated.

-   Note: The code is similar to the Sample Parameters Script and will also include the logic to extract or generate required parameters.

 ## Running the Scripts